Iraq hands over 188 Turkish children of suspected Islamic State members

 Yaakov Katz, Editor-in-Chief

-BAGHDAD - Iraq has handed over 188 Turkish children of suspected Islamic State members to Turkey in the presence of government officials from both countries and UNICEF, a judiciary spokesman said on Wednesday.
+BAGHDAD - Iraqi authorities handed over 188 Turkish children of suspected Islamic State members to Turkey on Wednesday at Baghdad airport, where they boarded a plane and prepared to fly home, officials from Iraq's judiciary and UNICEF said.

-"The central investigations court which is responsible for the terrorism file and foreign suspects has handed the Turkish side 188 children left behind by Daesh terrorists in Iraq," said Judge Abdul Sattar Birqdar.
+Representatives of the Iraqi judiciary and the U.N. agency were present until the children got on the plane.
+UNICEF Regional Chief of Communications Juliette Touma told Reuters the aircraft had not yet taken off.An Iraqi judiciary spokesman said the group included several that had "come of age" and been convicted and sentenced for illegally crossing the border.
+Children can be held responsible for crimes in Iraq from the age of nine.

-He added that the figure included "a small percentage" who had "come of age" and had been convicted with illegally crossing the border and served out their sentences.
-Children can be held responsible for crimes in Iraq starting at the age of nine.
+"The central investigations court, which is responsible for the terrorism file and foreign suspects, has handed the Turkish side 188 children left behind by Daesh terrorists in Iraq," said the spokesman, Judge Abdul-Sattar al-Birqdar, in a statement.

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>